mykhailokrachun/sls-academy-2/08_json_sorting/README.md

 # JSON Sorting

-Project showcases algorithm to rework JSON files from API endpoint according to requirements of the task.
+Project showcases algorithm to rework JSON files from API endpoints according to requirements of the task.

 #### Setup